 Rutgers IEEE is a large club at Rutgers University that contains many individual divisions that focus on many different subjects.
-We represent the robotics division in which IGVC one of the two competitions we decided to participate in for the 2021-22 season.
-We decided to participate in this competition to bring an opportunity for many of our robotics members to dive into more advance robotics and learn robotics techniques that are closely affiliated with industry level practices (i.e. CADing, simulation testing with Gazebo, ROS, and much more).
-Rutgers University competed in IGVC previously in 2011 and 2012, and we hope that bringing back the program will fill a niche in robotics opportunities at the university that was previously unfilled.
+We represent the IGVC division where our sole focus is this yearly competition.
+We believe our participation in this competition will bring an opportunity for many of our robotics members to dive into more advanced robotics and learn robotics techniques that are closely affiliated with industry level practices (i.e: CADing, simulation testing with Gazebo, ROS, and much more).
+Rutgers University competed in IGVC previously in 2011, 2012, and 2022 onwards.
+We hope that continuing our growth will fill a niche in robotics opportunities at the university that was previously unfilled.